pmmp/DeveloperDocs/plugin-manifest-spec.md

 ### `permissions`
 Type: `array`

-Tree of permissions defined by this plugin, usually used for commands.
+List of permissions defined by this plugin, usually used for commands.
 Example:
 ```yml
 permissions: